pvr03/eb-tomcat-snakes/README.md

 # eb-tomcat-snakes
 Tomcat application that shows the use of RDS in a Java EE web application in AWS Elastic Beanstalk.
-The project shows the use of Servlets, JSPs, Simple Tag Support, Tag Files, JDBC, SQL, Log4J, Bootstrap, Jackson, and Elastic Beanstalk configuration files.
+The project shows the use of Servlets, JSPs, Simple Tag Support, Tag Files.
+JDBC, SQL, Log4J, Bootstrap, Jackson, and Elastic Beanstalk configuration files.

 ## INSTRUCTIONS
 Install the Java 8 JDK.
 The java compiler is required to run the build script.